Stand up for facts and support PolitiFact.

 Now is your chance to go on the record as supporting trusted, factual information by joining PolitiFact’s Truth Squad.
 Contributions or gifts to PolitiFact, which is part of the 501(c)(3) nonprofit Poynter Institute, are tax deductible.

 It started with an international phone call.
 It ended with the Senate voting to acquit President Donald Trump of charges that he abused his power and obstructed Congress, wrapping up the third presidential impeachment trial in U.S. history.

-The articles say Trump wanted Ukrainian President Volodymyr Zelensky to announce investigations into former Vice President Joe Biden and a debunked conspiracy related to the 2016 election.
+The House’s articles of impeachment followed months of investigation after a whistleblower’s complaint sounded alarms about the president’s efforts to get Ukrainian President Volodymyr Zelensky to announce investigations into former Vice President Joe Biden and a debunked conspiracy related to the 2016 election.

-They say Trump held up security assistance and a White House meeting to put pressure on Zelensky, then obstructed Congress to cover up that pressure campaign.
+The articles charged that Trump held up security assistance and a White House meeting to put pressure on Zelensky, then obstructed Congress to cover up that campaign.

 Winter 2013-14: A popular revolution begins in Ukraine after its president tries to strengthen ties with Russia.
 Vice President Joe Biden assumes a lead role in U.S. diplomacy there.

 Feb.
 21, 2014: Ukrainian President Viktor Yanukovych goes into exile in Russia.

 April 18, 2014: Hunter Biden, 44, son of Joe Biden, joins the board of directors of Burisma Holdings, a Ukrainian energy company.
 Biden’s directorship attracts attention because Burisma is owned by Mykola Zlochevsky, a minister under Yanukovych.
 Zlochevsky and subsidiaries of Burisma had faced accusations of money laundering, fraud and tax evasion.
 (Zlochevsky and the company have denied the allegations.)